Larmor precession in strongly correlated itinerant electron systems: Results

+Looking at $\chi(\omega,\mathbf{q})$, the spin excitation at the $\Gamma$-point (i.e., $\mathbf{q} = \mathbf{0}$) is fixed at the \emph{bare} Larmor frequency $\omega_\text{L}(\mathbf{0}) = B=2$, as required by the Heisenberg equation of motion and as guaranteed by DMFT's Ward identities, see Fig.~\ref{fig:susc+spec:4}\textbf{c,d}.
 Universality is lost when moving away from $\Gamma$ to finite momenta $|\mathbf{q}| > 0$.
-As in the Fermi liquid (see supplement), the Larmor mode disperses downwards, allowing for a determination of Landau parameters~\cite{Platzman67,Schultz67} in principle.
-At the same time, the particle-hole continuum emmanates at $\Gamma$ from the renormalized frequency given by the effective field $B_\text{eff} = B+2U\av{S^z}$.
-Broadening of the Larmor mode due to finite electronic lifetimes is allowed for any $\mathbf{q}\neq \mathbf{0}$, and is clearly visible in Fig.~\ref{fig:susc+spec:4}.
-Once the Larmor mode and the particle-hole continuum meet further away from $\Gamma$, the Larmor mode can decay into particle-hole pairs (the Stoner/Landau damping), and the mode broadens further.
+As in the Fermi liquid (see Supplementary Note 1), the Larmor mode disperses downwards, allowing for a determination of Landau parameters~\cite{Platzman67,Schultz67} in principle.
+At the same time, the electron-hole continuum emanates at $\Gamma$ from the renormalized frequency given by the effective field $B_\text{eff} = B+2U\av{S^z}$.
+Broadening of the Larmor mode due to finite electronic lifetimes is allowed for any $\mathbf{q}\neq \mathbf{0}$, and is clearly visible in Fig.~\ref{fig:susc+spec:4}\textbf{c,d}.
+Once the Larmor mode and the electron-hole continuum meet further away from $\Gamma$, the Larmor mode can decay into electron-hole pairs (the Stoner/Landau damping), and the mode broadens further.
 Deep in the Brillouin zone, there is a rich energy and momentum structure in $\chi$ reflecting the particular fermiology at a given filling, including low-energy modes that are indicative of a tendency towards magnetic ordering.
-Our DMFT simulations have a limited energy resolution and cannot resolve the details of these structures, but they are clearly visible in RPA, see Fig.~\ref{fig:rpa:susc}.
+Our DMFT simulations have a limited energy resolution and cannot resolve the details of these structures, but they are clearly visible in RPA, see Fig.~\ref{fig:rpa:susc}\textbf{c}.
+At the same time, RPA does overestimate this tendency towards magnetic ordering~\cite{Vilk97}, which is reflected in the much larger low-energy spectral weight in the RPA susceptibilty.
+Finally, Fig.~\ref{fig:susc+spec:4}\textbf{c,d} also shows the low-frequency limit of the susceptibility, $\alpha(\mathbf{q})$, which will be discussed in more detail below.
+The relation to spin-wave spectra in systems with spontaneously broken symmetry~\cite{Niyazi21} is discussed in Supplementary Note 2.